metaBIOlab/metabio/index.md

 title: Home
 ---

-# metaBio - Laboratório de Biologia Teórica e Matemática Experimental
+# metaBIO - Laboratório de Biologia Teórica e Matemática Experimental

 We are a neurosciences lab at a Physics Institute.
 Working with theoretical biology and experimental mathematics lab.
 Today, our multidisciplinary team works with mainly on cortical folding models: their implications for cortical development and evolution in mammals, and applications for human health and disease.